 If you need assistance, resources, or have general questions about the NC Private Roads and Bridges Program, please contact ncemprb@ncdps.gov or the Disaster Case Management Program at 1-844-746-2326 or online.

-Given the unmatched scale and scope of the Helene disaster, with thousands of North Carolina residents seeking property access assistance, we are diligently scaling up all the necessary resources to respond, review, and assess each individual inquiry as soon as possible.
+Given the unmatched scale and scope of the Helene disaster, with thousands of North Carolina residents seeking property access assistance, we are diligently scaling up all the necessary resources to respond, review and assess each individual inquiry or application as soon as possible.

-Completion estimates for repairs will depend on individual circumstances and can only be provided following the necessary state engineering and/or contractor assessments.
-NC-PRB has assigned personnel and entered into an agreement with a consultant to ensure smooth program management, as well as retained more than 70 firms to assist in various capacities.
+Completion estimates for repairs will depend on individual circumstances and can only be provided following the necessary state engineering and/or contractor awards.
+NC-PRB has assigned personnel and entered into a consulting agreement to ensure smooth program management, as well as retained more than 70 firms to assist in various capacities.

-All approved program projects, except for any grants provided to qualified volunteer or non-profit organizations, will be managed by the state with state-approved contractors and engineering firms.
+All approved program projects, except for partial reimbursements and any grants provided to qualified volunteer or non-profit organizations, will be managed by the state with state-approved contractors and engineering firms.

-Currently, there are no deadlines for interest form submissions for this program.
-However, The Disaster Recovery Act of 2025 - Part I Disaster Recovery Act authorization has established a $100 million budget for the program, so we are urging all property owners with remaining private road, culvert, and bridge damage from Helene to identify themselves through the intake form (NC-PRB Interest Form) as soon as possible.
-The program is committed to using its available resources to undertake as many qualifying projects as possible, but there is no guarantee that all projects will proceed, pending on-site assessments.
-If more immediate temporary assistance is warranted, contact your local emergency management agency to help address those immediate temporary needs.
+Tropical Storm Helene Disaster Recovery Act authorizations established a $175 million budget for the program, including $25 million for partial reimbursements.
+Therefore, we are urging all property owners with completed private road, culvert and bridge repairs to apply for reimbursement as soon as possible prior to the anticipated closing of the application process on Feb.
+28, 2026.
+The program is committed to using its available resources to undertake or partially reimburse as many qualifying projects as possible, but there is no guarantee that all projects will proceed, pending on-site assessments.

 We are reviewing each inquiry individually and will respond as soon as possible with next steps.
-Due to the unmatched scale and scope of the damage in western North Carolina, we are diligently scaling up all necessary resources to respond, review and assess each individual inquiry, but we are unable at this time to provide individual status updates or timelines for those repairs.
-Our team will be sending out general updates monthly, and we also encourage you to look for updates on the PRB webpage.
+Due to the unmatched scale and scope of the damage in western North Carolina, we are diligently scaling up all necessary resources to respond, review and assess each individual official inquiry or application, but we are unable at this time to provide individual status updates or timelines for repairs.
+Our team is sending out general updates monthly, and we also encourage you to look for updates here on the PRB webpage.

 Please contact the program by e-mail at any time by emailing NCEMPRB@ncdps.gov.
 If there is any change to your circumstance, or other need to update your information, be sure to include your: